Skip to Content

 dorohedoro manga

-Genre-wise, the punk and nasty Dorohedoro falls under a few umbrellas: action, dystopian, cyberpunk, seinen, and fantasy manga to name a few.
+Genre-wise, the punk and nasty Dorohedoro falls under a few umbrellas: action, dystopian, cyberpunk, seinen, and urban fantasy manga to name a few.
 This is a tough manga to wrap your head, and your eyes, around but it is worth the investment.

 Dorohedoro is set in a gross and gnarly post-apocalyptic future world, kind of reminiscent of Fist of the North Star, where everyone is terrible and the world itself is out to get you.
 There are two realms in this manga: a big city called The Hole, and a second magical realm populated by magic-using sorcerers.